-This was recorded by Tuffy in 1965, a dolphin trained by the US Navy.
+Tuffy recorded this in 1965, a dolphin trained by the US Navy.
 As a side note, Tuffy was trained to locate lost divers and to guide them to safety.
 The dolphin also carried messages and tools between the surface and an underwater habitat called Sealab II 200 (60m) feet below the surface

 Bottlenose dolphins do not always live in deep waters.
 The bottlenose dolphin prefers to live in relatively shallow water.

-Dolphins stands out with a fantastic ability to swim quickly, backwards, and upside down.
+Dolphins stands out with a fantastic ability to swim quickly, backward, and upside down.
 Their ability to swim fast assists them to escape predators, while different positions aid in feeding.

-Although research on how dolphins swim is centered on the bottlenose dolphin species, there are many other species in North America.
-There is an existing gap to be filled on more reasons as to why they swim backwards, and why they swim upside down.
+Although research on how dolphins swim is centered on the bottlenose dolphin species, there are many other species.
+There is an existing gap to be filled with why they swim backward and why they swim upside down.